Exact nonequilibrium transport in the topological Kondo effect

 The Toulouse limit consists of sending $\lambda_{j,k\neq M}\rightarrow\infty$ in Eq.~\eqref{eq:TKbosonform}.
 [Note that this is not equivalent to $\lambda_{j,k\neq M}\rightarrow\infty$ in Eq.~\eqref{eq:TKfermionform}; indeed the Kondo fixed point is $\lambda_{jk}\rightarrow \infty$ for Eq.~\eqref{eq:TKbosonform} while it is at intermediate coupling in terms of Eq.~\eqref{eq:TKfermionform}.]
 We will now show that in this limit Eq.~\eqref{eq:TKbosonform} can be transformed into backscattering in a repulsive Luttinger liquid, Eq.~\eqref{eq:Luttwire} below.
 We start with an orthogonal rotation inspired by works on quantum Brownian motion \cite{YiKane,*YiQBM}: we decompose $(\varphi_1,\ldots, \varphi_{M-1})$ and $(\theta_1,\ldots,\theta_{M-1})$ into $\theta_c=\frac{\sum_{j=1}^{M-1}\theta_j}{\sqrt{M-1}}$, $\varphi_c=\frac{\sum_{j=1}^{M-1}\varphi_j}{\sqrt{M-1}}$ associated with the overall charge in leads $1,\ldots,M-1$; and ``spin" fields $\tilde{\theta}_j$, $\tilde{\varphi}_j$, $j=1\ldots M-2$ which are the components in directions orthogonal to $(1,\ldots,1)$.
 This is useful because the $\lambda_{j,k\neq M}$ terms involve only $\tilde{\theta}_j$.
 The Toulouse limit amounts to new spin field boundary conditions, pinning $\tilde{\theta}_j$ so that the $\lambda_{j,k\neq M}$ terms are minimised.
 With these terms effectively rendered constant, one gets

 Here $H_{c,s}$ are free boson Hamiltonians for the charge and spin fields, $g_t\!=\!M\!-\!1$, $\lambda\!=\!\sum_{j=1}^{M-1}\!2\lambda_{Mj}$, and we absorbed a phase in $\theta_c$.
+Note that Eq.~\eqref{eq:HuneqalLutt} does not contain perturbations tunneling $\tilde{\theta}_j$ between pinning positions, even though the new boundary conditions are compatible with these (see e.g., Ref.~\onlinecite{MajKlein}).
+The formal $\lambda_{j,k\neq M}\rightarrow\infty$ limit expresses that these perturbations are set to zero: their absence, and thus the decoupling of the $M-1$ lead spin sector, is part of the definition of the Toulouse limit.

 Apart from $H_s$, Eq.~\eqref{eq:HuneqalLutt} is equivalent to tunneling between two half-infinite wires: the physical $M$-th lead and a fictitious lead accounting for the overall density $\rho_c\!=\!\frac{\sqrt{g_t}}{2\pi}\partial_x \phi_c$ of the other leads.
 This fictitious lead, as indicated by the Luttinger parameter $g_t\!>\!1$, has attractive interactions.
 A similar correspondence was alluded to by Nayak \textit{et al.} in a seminal work on multilead tunneling \cite{Nayak99}.
 Here we establish the $\lambda_{j,k\neq M}\!\rightarrow\!\infty$ Toulouse limit as the concrete framework where this correspondence arises, which is our first key result.

 To make direct contact with the backscattering model, we make a final sequence of transformations \cite{ChamonFradkin}: we first join up the left and right moving modes of the half-infinite wires to ``unfold" \cite{Nayak99} them into infinite wires supporting right moving modes $\chi_M$, $\chi_c$ and $\tilde{\chi}_j$ with $[\chi_{j}(x),\chi_{j^{\prime}}(x^{\prime})]=i\pi\text{sgn}(x-x^{\prime})\delta_{jj^{\prime}}$.
 We then perform an orthogonal rotation \cite{ChamonFradkin}